 - Reaffirm the global flooring company as an industry authority on workplace wellbeing

-- Develop an overarching proposition/theme to relaunch the existing platform and filter through at a category and product marketing level – supporting wider business goals
+- Develop an overarching theme to relaunch the existing platform to underpin wider business goals

-- Take a collaborative approach from the start – engaging with relevant influencers to help build credibility with high profile contributors
+- Take a collaborative approach- engaging with relevant influencers to help build credibility with high profile contributors

 - Get buy-in from Tarkett’s local marketing teams, responsible for rolling out the campaign in their respective territories to widen The Great Indoors’ international reach

 As well as arriving at a strategic proposition, Hattrick had to come up with a concept with creative mileage too.
-Targeted at a discerning design audience, that seeks constant inspiration, we recognised that the thought leadership content had to combine the power of words and imagery.
+Targeted at a discerning design audience, we recognised that the thought leadership content had to combine the power of words and imagery.

 Bringing the walls down on workplace

-Through desk research – our ‘channel and opportunity mapping’ – we identified new dimensions around the ‘future of work’ debate that we could centre the Tarkett conversation around.
+Through desk research we identified new dimensions around the ‘future of work’ debate that we could centre the Tarkett conversation around.

 With this arena awash with tech talk, we decided to take a different – more human – tack.
 And it started with challenging ‘workplace’ as an outdated term of reference.